 Oakley in Contra Costa County, California — The American West (Pacific Coastal)

 Topics.
-This historical marker is listed in these topic lists: Agriculture • Environment.
-A significant historical year for this entry is 1919.
+This historical marker is listed in these topic lists: Agriculture • Environment • Waterways & Vessels.
+A significant historical year for this entry is 1941.

 More about this marker.
-The marker is located in Big Break Regional Shoreline at the Delta Discovery Experience.
+The marker is in Big Break Regional Shoreline, on the path to the Delta Discovery Experience.

 Credits.
 This page was last revised on January 20, 2022.
 It was originally submitted on January 20, 2022, by Andrew Ruppenstein of Lamorinda, California.
 This page has been viewed 76 times since then and 10 times this year.
 Photos: 1, 2. submitted on January 20, 2022, by Andrew Ruppenstein of Lamorinda, California.